KUMANO Fude (Brushes)

-A wide variety of brushes is produced for everyone wishing to practice calligraphy, from school children and general users to calligraphy experts, as well as special brushes made to individual specifications.
+Calligraphy brushes are produced for everyone from school children and general users to calligraphy experts, for whom brushes can be custom-made to individual specifications.

 How to make

 First, hairs from goats, horses, deer, tanuki, weasels and cats are carefully selected to ensure the quality of the final product.
 The hair is rubbed with ash to remove any oil, then cut to the required length, mixed together and bundled into a core.
 More hairs are wrapped around the core and tied at the base to complete the neck, which is glued onto the shaft.
 Finally, an inscription is engraved on the handle.